ideamartio/documentation/Getting Started/installation.md

 You can download/clone sample code libraries to your local machine or you can directly clone idemart code libraries to your server

-make sure that yiu have all the dependencies installed in your preferred deployent environment.
+make sure that you have all the dependencies installed in your preferred deployent environment.

 ```sh
 $ git clone <<ideamart url>>